aquacommander/CardanoSecondaryMarket/README.md

 > This feature will likely introduce a significant amount of new logic to the protocol, and may warrant a partial or complete rewrite.

 ## Conclusion
 Cardano-Secondary-Market is a vital addition to the [p2p-DeFi protocol family](https://github.com/zhekson1/CSL-DeFi-Protocols).
-It enables the formation of a radically permissionless and highly composable NFT marketplace on the CSL, and works synergistically with other p2p-DeFi protocols.
+It enables the formation of a radically permissionless and highly composable NFT marketplace on the CSL, and works synergistically